airsonic/airsonic-docs/install/source.md

 In order to build, install, and run Airsonic, you will need:
 - [A JDK installation, 1.8.x series of OpenJDK or Oracle JDK 8+ should work.](/docs/install/prerequisites)
 - A recent version of [Maven](http://maven.apache.org/).
-- Optional: lintian and fakeroot, for .deb package.
-- Optional: rpm and rpmlint, for .rpm package.

 #### Test your system